joszz/Chell-PHP-Portal/README.md

 I created this project to have an easy to use portal for my homeserver.
 It aggregates different services and webapplications that I want easily accessible from within this portal.
-The current state of the project is still very much a work in progress.
-Some functionality might not yet be fully decoupled from my own setup but the goal is to work toward this and have a generic solution for anyone.

 # Video